 They will grow in full sun to partial shade on nearly all sorts of soil.

 They are a great choice for landscaping trees in urban areas since they provide amazing shade and tolerate pollution.

 The leaf thickets Manitoba Maples create are almost impenetrable by sunlight, so they are best planted away from other plants that require full sun.

 If you want to multiply your maple trees, check out our guide on how to propagate boxelder maple.

 Speckled Alder (Alnus Incana Rugosa)

 Speckled Alder is a coniferous medium-sized tree that can grow up to 8m in height with a 4m spread.

 Speckled Alder has a shallow root system that allows it to quickly reproduce by suckering.

-They like to grow in all sorts of soils: clayey, sandy, gravelly, loamy, but they spread like a weed especially in wet areas.
+They like to grow in all sorts of soils: clayey, sandy, gravelly, and loamy, but they spread like a weed, especially in wet areas.